tkmxqrdxddd/logviewer-systemd/CONTRIBUTING.md

 ## This application was fully made by me, there is no contributor other than myself.
-If someone falsely publishes this application under his name please report this to `@tkmxqrd:matrix.org` [Tkmxqrd](https://github.com/tkmxqrdxddd)
+If someone falsely publishes this application under his name please report this to `@tkmxqrd:matrix.org` \n [Tkmxqrd](https://github.com/tkmxqrdxddd)